Hisense U6 100" Review: The Budget Mini-LED That Embarrasses Premium TVs

 How bright is the Hisense U6 100" compared to the U8 100"?

 The U6 measures around 1,000-1,200 nits peak HDR brightness versus the U8's 2,600 nits — roughly half.
 In daylight rooms the U8 has visibly more HDR impact; in dim viewing the gap closes substantially.
+For nighttime viewing the U6 is plenty bright.

 Does the Hisense U6 100" support 4K 120 Hz gaming?